mm6/InternetOfThingsCourse/Syllabus.md

 ### Prerequisite

 The ability to program is the main prerequisite.
-If unsure about your ability, speak with your instructor.
+If you are unsure about your ability, speak with your instructor.

 ### Assignments

-Four programming projects equally weighted (60%).
+There will be four programming projects equally weighted (60%).

-One of the projects (Project 4) will be chosen and demonstrated by a student team.
+One of the projects (Project 4) will be chosen and designed by a student team.
 On Project 4, the number of students in a student team is between 1 and 3.
 This project requires a demonstration presented to the class.
 The demonstration will be divided equally among the team members.

-Quizzes on readings at start of lecture with low score dropped (10%).
+There will be quizzes on the readings at the start of lecture with the low score dropped (10%).

-Closed Book Final Exam based on readings, lectures, and programming (30%).
+There will be a closed Book Final Exam based on readings, lectures, and programming (30%).

 ### Late Assignment Policy

 You have 7 grace days to spend.
 This policy is meant to cover such issues as job interviews, travel and so on.
-After the seven days are spent there is a penalty of 10% per day late.
+After the seven days are spent, there is a late penalty of 10% per day.

 ### Policy on collaboration

 Unless otherwise noted, collaboration is not permitted.
 While it is fine to discuss projects with others it is a cheating violation when code is copied or shared.
 If a student is caught sharing his or her work with another, a failing grade may be assigned for the course.
 Likewise, if a student uses another's work when completing his or her own, a failing grade may be assigned for the course.
 In either case, the Dean will be notified.
-Github submissions and past student solutions are checked.
+Note that github submissions and past student solutions are checked for cheating.
 In addition, the exams are designed to test your knowledge and coding skills.

 ### Policy on grading complaints